jesse-gallagher/xpages-runtime/README.md

 # XPages Runtime

-This project is an experiment in loading up the XPages runtime from Domino 10.0.1 outside of Domino - specifically, in Open Liberty, but there's nothing in here tied to that container.
+This project allows for running XPages applications outside of Domino.
+It has been specifically used in Open Liberty, but there's nothing in here tied to that container.

 Since XPages does not inherently require OSGi, this project doesn't bother initializing an OSGi runtime (though some Eclipse dependencies are brought along for the ride).

-It has the ability to run XPage classes inside the project (such as the example `xsp.LibertyTest`) using the direct servlet runtime, as well as loading XPages applications from inside an NSF in the active Notes/Domino environment's data directory (see below).
-In the latter case, the XPages applications still see themselves as running "in Domino" with Servlet 2.4, due to the way the inner runtime works.

 ## Building and Using